fabi1cazenave/suckless.vim/README.md

 let g:suckless_tmap = 1
 ```

+Requires Neovim or Vim 8 with `:terminal` support.

 ### New Splits

 To be more consistent with most tiling window managers (wmii, i3, awesome…) these settings are recommended: